Self-simulable groups: Introduction

-In what follows, we shall drop the prefix ``dynamically'' and say ``self-simulable group''.
-A more precise, albeit longer, name for this class of groups would be ``group with self-simulable zero-dimensional dynamics''.
+A more precise, albeit longer, name for this class of groups would be ``group with self-simulable effective zero-dimensional dynamics''.
 The reader should bear in mind that the name ``self-simulable'' is always referring to the zero-dimensional dynamics of the group.
 The name should be then considered as an analogy to Hochman's simulation result, with the caveat that both groups involved coincide.

+Self-simulable groups have striking dynamical consequences.
+For instance, in Corollary~\ref{cor:stronglyaperiodic} we show that every self-simulable group with decidable word problem admits a nonempty strongly aperiodic subshift of finite type, that is, one on which the group acts freely.
+Also, we show in Corollary~\ref{cor:sunnysideupsofic} that the natural action of a self-simulable group over its one point compactification is topologically conjugate to a sofic subshift for every self-simulable group with decidable word problem.

 Both in Hochman's original result and in the two subsequent generalizations, the group which simulates the subaction is ``large''.
 In the case of Hochman's result, $\ZZ^3$ cannot replaced by $\ZZ^2$: an unpublished example by Jeandel, the horizontal shift action on the mirror shift, (see Remark~\ref{rem:mirrorshift} or the paragraph after~\cite[Theorem 2.14]{ABS2017} for the definition) shows that there exist effectively closed $\ZZ$-actions which are not a topological factor of a $(\ZZ \times \{0\})$-subaction of any $\ZZ^2$-subshift of finite type.
 This suggests that in order to obtain a dynamical simulation theorem one should require a strictly larger group.
 Indeed, it is not hard to see that under mild computability assumptions, there are effectively closed actions with infinite topological entropy, and thus no amenable group satisfying the assumptions can be self-simulable because topological entropy decreases under factor maps (see Proposition~\ref{prop:SelfSimuImpNonAmenable}).